What Business Licenses and Permits are Needed in Wyoming?

 General Business License

-There is no general state of Wyoming business license, however, many cities require businesses to be licensed to operate.
+There is no general state of Wyoming business license, however, many cities require businesses to be licensed.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Cheyenne – A General Business License is needed for certain businesses such as beauty shops, bowling alleys, firearms dealers, food trucks, and several others.